Meiguro/simplyjs/README.md

 ## Wakeup

 The Wakeup module allows you to schedule your app to wakeup at a specified time using Pebble's wakeup functionality.
-Whether the user is in a watchface or in a different app, your app while launch by the specified time.
+Whether the user is in a different watchface or app, your app while launch by the specified time.
 This allows you to write a custom alarm app, for example.
+If your app is already running, you may also subscribe to receive the wakeup event, which can be useful for more longer lived timers.
 With the Wakeup module, you can save data to be read on launch and configure your app to behave differently based on launch data.
 The Wakeup module, like the Settings module, is backed by localStorage.

 ### Wakeup